-Precision decorative stitching runs across the apron’s bodice and forms the “strings” for the ornament appliqués along the skirt.
-These sparkling embellishments augment the apron’s empire waist, piping accents, and wide sash ties.
+Festive + fancy!
+Precision decorative stitching runs across this apron’s bodice and forms the “strings” for the skirt’s sparkling ornament appliqués.
+We love the empire waist, piping accents, and wide sash ties.

 This pretty apron shows off a number of fun embellishments and sewing techniques.
-And it’s one of THREE different looks built on a basic design that features an empire waist, piping accents, patch pockets, and wide sash ties.
+It’s one of THREE different looks all built on a basic design that features an empire waist, piping accents, patch pockets, and wide sash ties.

 Make a goal to surround yourself with home décor that makes you smile.
 Our colorful mini bolster is a great start to your happiness project.
 It looks quite fancy with a ruched center panel, piping, and pony tail ends, but it’s so easy.